yushundong/yushundong.github.io/_pages/about.md

 News
 ------
+* Jan.
+2025: Two papers accepted by ICLR.
 * Dec.
 2024: We released `Political-LLM`, a comprehensive guidebook outlining the recent advances in the interdisciplinary area of political science and LLMs.
 Check our [paper](https://arxiv.org/abs/2412.06864) and [online resources](http://political-llm.org)!
 * Dec.
 2024: Two papers accepted by AAAI.
 * Nov.
 2024: Received The Collaborative Grant between Computer Science and Psychology.
 I appreciate the generous support from the Department of Computer Science and Department of Psychology at FSU.
 * Oct.
-2024: One papers accepted by TMLR.
+2024: One paper accepted by TMLR.
 * Oct.
-2024: One papers accepted by BigData.
+2024: One paper accepted by BigData.
 * Oct.
 2024: Two papers accepted by NeurIPS.
 * Sept.
 2024: Received The College of Arts and Sciences Dean’s Faculty Award.
 I appreciate the generous support from the Dean's office.
 * Sept.
-2024: One papers accepted by EMNLP.
+2024: One paper accepted by EMNLP.
 * Aug.
 2024: We are preparing for seminar series [Student Seminars @FSU](https://cs-fsu.github.io/seminars.html).
 Contact us to present!
 * Aug.
 2024: New position started  in the [Department of Computer Science at Florida State University](https://www.cs.fsu.edu/department/faculty/).
 * Jun.
 2024: Dissertation defense passed.